Where to live in the Surrey Hills: A guide for buyers

 Abinger Hammer takes its name from its water-powered forge.
 Situated halfway between the market towns of Dorking and Guildford, it is the quintessential English village.

-For those looking to stretch their legs further, the nearby Oxmoor Copse – an AONB – offers three acres of beautiful woodlands.
-Also, Abinger Roughs, an area of ancient woodland and footpath-edged fields offers lots of trails for families of all ages.
+For those looking to stretch their legs further, the nearby Oxmoor Copse offers around three acres of woodland, while Abinger Roughs, with its ancient trees and meadowland, provides miles of trails for families of all ages.

 Shere

-For those considering where to live in the Surrey Hills, Shere is an excellent option.
-Between the towns of Guildford and Dorking, it is a picturesque English village, with roots back to the Domesday Book.
+Between the towns of Guildford and Dorking, Shere is a picturesque English village with roots back to the Domesday Book.

 It has tea rooms, a bubbling stream, independent shops, and an infant school (dating back to 1852).
 Additionally, there are two pubs, a quaint museum, and beautiful timber-framed houses.
 Gomshall train station is a short distance away for convenient travel links.

-Shere is surrounded by breathtaking landscapes and is close to scenic wonders.
-Newlands Corner for example is popular with hikers and runners.
-There is also the Silent Pool, a still-water pond surrounded by evergreen box trees.
+Shere is surrounded by breathtaking landscapes and is close to scenic wonders such as Newlands Corner and the Silent Pool.

-Shere is a sought-after location for filmmakers.
-Scenes from Bridget Jones: The Edge of Reason and The Holiday were filmed against the backdrop of Shere’s quaint beauty.
+Shere is a sought-after filming location.
+Scenes from Bridget Jones: The Edge of Reason and The Holiday were filmed against the backdrop of its quaint streets.

 Ockley